 Professor Paul Goldman, BA (London), AMA FMA.
-Honorary Professor in CEIR, advisor on AHRB-funded CEIR project, A Web-Mounted Database of Mid-Victorian wood-engraved Illustration (DMVI); British book illustration during the Victorian period; antiquarian books.
+Honorary Professor in CEIR, advisor on AHRC-funded CEIR project, A Web-Mounted Database of Mid-Victorian wood-engraved Illustration (DMVI); British book illustration during the Victorian period; antiquarian books.

 Professor Martin A. Kayman, BA DPhil (York).
 Law and Literature; c18th culture; crime fiction; the culture of police; the cultural politics of English; globalisation.

-Helen Mckenzie.
-Doctoral candidate: Authorship and professionalisation in the Victorian novel.
+Helen McKenzie, BA MA (Cardiff).
+Doctoral candidate: Conceptions of Authorship in Victorian Fiction.

 Dr Anthony Mandal, BA (Dunelm), MA PhD (Wales).
-Jane Austen; Romantic literature; gothic fiction; bibliography and textual studies; history of the book and print culture; digitial humanities.
+Jane Austen; Robert Louis Stevenson; Romantic and Victorian literature; gothic fiction; bibliography and textual studies; history of the book and print culture; digitial humanities.